The Little Piece of Wang

 For when that wang was knotted it was just a bit too long

 God said, “I've made a blunder here but I think I'll let it hang.”

-So He left on Adam's belly, that little piece of wang.
+So He left on Adam's belly, boys, that little piece of wang.

-And when the God made Mother Eve, it fairly made Him snort
+And when that God made Mother Eve, it fairly made Him snort

-God said, “It leaves a bit of a gap, but I don't give a damn.
+God said, “It leaves a bit of a gap, but I don't give a hang.